Cray-HPE/docs-csm/install/deploy_management_nodes.md

     24
     ```

-   **IMPORTANT:** If the returned number of OSDs is equal to total_osds calculated, then you can skip the following steps.
-If not, then please proceed with the below additional checks and remediation steps.
+   **IMPORTANT:** If the returned number of OSDs is equal to total_osds calculated, then skip the following steps.
+If not, then proceed with the below additional checks and remediation steps.

-1. Compare your number of OSDs to your output which should resemble the example below.
+1. Compare the number of OSDs to the output (which should resemble the example below).
 The number of drives will depend on the server hardware.

-    > **NOTE:**  If your Ceph cluster is large and has a lot of nodes, you can specify a node after the below command to limit the results.
+    > **NOTE:** If the Ceph cluster is large and has a lot of nodes, a node may be specified after the below command to limit the results.

     ```bash
     ncn-s# ceph orch device ls